-WHO WILL SAVE VENICE?

-Qui va sauver Venise?
+WHAT FUTURE FOR VENICE?

+Quel avenir pour Venise?

-Just a few months apart, Venice experienced two tragedies that brought the city to its knees.
-On November 12, 2019, a historic Aqua Alta phenomenon hits the City of Doges.
+A few months apart, Venice has lived through two dramas that have brought it to its knees.
+On November 12, 2019, a phenomenon of Aqua Alta of a historical level strikes the city of Doges, causing terrible damages to its secular heritage.
+A few months later, in the spring of 2020, the Covid-19 pandemic pushes the authorities to close the city, causing a sudden and lasting halt to mass tourism, on which the city had become economically dependent.

-A few months later, in the spring of 2020, the violent coronavirus pandemic pushes the authorities to close the city.
-After these two major traumas, the Venetians are mobilizing more than ever to save their city from rising waters but also to invent a new form of tourism that is less invasive and less destructive.

-Since its construction nearly 1600 years ago, Venice has always been resilient and wishes to make these dramatic events a chance to be reborn stronger.
+After these two major traumas, the Venetians are questioning the future of their city and are mobilized more than ever to save their jewel from rising waters, but also to invent a new form of tourism, less invasive and more sustainable.
+They are restorers, craftsmen, fishermen, heritage managers, or tourism professionals, and are fighting to invent the new future of the city of the Doges.
+Since its foundation 1600 years ago, the Serenissima has always been resilient and wishes to make from these events a chance to be reborn stronger.

-Whether they are restaurant owner, artisans, fishermen or managers of heritage sites, they are fighting to save Venice.
-Who will succeed ?

-UPCOMING DECEMBER 2020